Module 5: Agent & LLM evaluations (Evals)

 Exercise 3: Register a prompt in MLflow’s Prompt Registry

-Before running evaluations, let’s register the agent’s system prompt in MLflow’s Prompt Registry.
+Before running evaluations, let’s register the agent’s system prompt (the instructions that define the agent’s role and behavior) in MLflow’s Prompt Registry.
 The Prompt Registry provides version control for prompts.
 Think of it as Git for your system prompts, enabling you to track changes, compare versions, and link evaluation traces back to the exact prompt that produced them.
+Without versioning, when quality drops you can’t identify which prompt change caused it or safely roll back.

 Notebook cell registering the public-assistant system prompt in MLflow Prompt Registry